 Sharia – شريعة in Arabic – roughly translates into English as the ‘path to the watering hole’, the watering hole being Allah.
 The imagery is simple and clear.
 Sharia represents a moral code, a sacred system of principles; in a less profane sense, it’s a sort of how-to manual for emulating the Prophet.
 It’s only when we introduce the term ‘law’ that things start to get tricky

 Sharia Law is incomparable with anything the West has to offer.
-True, it provides a legalistic framework for some areas – familial relationships, finances and inheritance, for example, – but it also prescribes how Muslims should conduct themselves in almost every matter of their daily lives: from social etiquette, to how to wash oneself.
+It shares some similarities with Western legalistic frameworks, especially concerning conduct regarding familial relationships, finances and inheritance.
+But it also prescribes how Muslims should conduct themselves in almost every matter of their daily lives: from social etiquette, to how to wash oneself.

-Furthermore, it’s not codified.
-This doesn’t mean it eludes simple definition.
+Furthermore, and most problematically, Sharia Law is not codified.
+This doesn’t mean it eludes a simple definition.
 It means it often eludes basic understanding.
-Interpretative yet clear; amorphous yet bodied; analogous to precedent yet established – all of these terms have been, and continue to be, applied to Sharia Law.
+Sharia Law is simultaneously interpretative yet clear; amorphous yet bodied; analogous to precedent yet firmly established.

 Sharia Law embodies the amalgamation of several separate texts